aweber/rabbitmq-autocluster/README.rst

 This plugin is not new and has been used in production for more than 2 years.

-**This fork is currently not under active development**. `rabbitmq/rabbitmq-autocluster <https://github.com/rabbitmq/rabbitmq-autocluster>`_ is the new temporary home for this project.
+**This fork is currently not under active development**. `rabbitmq/rabbitmq-autocluster <https://github.com/rabbitmq/rabbitmq-autocluster>`_ is the new temporary home for this project, including `new releases <https://groups.google.com/forum/#!topic/rabbitmq-users/0SVcD1qQwek>`__.
 Please consider that fork as well.

 Key ideas from rabbitmq-autocluster were integrated into RabbitMQ core for the upcoming 3.7.0 release.